 - SNOWTAM and ATIS messages may contain information regarding the take-off significant contaminant (TOSC) on the runway.
 The usage of contaminant reported as take-off significant must be carefully considered and based on the operator's own procedures regarding its operational utilization. - When determining TOSC, the reporting system collects all contaminants reported on the runway and divides them into thin (none drag causing) and thick (drag causing) contaminants in respect to airplane performance.
-The system reports TOSC as an additional information, in compliance with an interpretation of the aircraft performance requirements specified by EU-OPS.
+The system reports TOSC as an additional information, in compliance with an interpretation of the aircraft performance requirements specified in regulation CS-25 AMC 1591.